 Professor Rayner has been a clinical teacher at Fordham since 1998.
-She has taught in the Criminal Defense Clinic and then created the International Justice Clinic, a broad based, problem solving clinic in which students engage in litigation, diplomatic and political advocacy, outreach and public education in the domestic and international spheres on behalf of clients indefinitely imprisoned without charges by the United States military at Guantánamo Bay, Cuba.
+She co-directs the Criminal Defense Clinic, which defends clients at the trial level, takes on the civil consequences of arrests, represents incarcerated persons seeking clemency, parole and in post-conviction matters, and engages in broad-based advocacy and litigation on behalf of clients indefinitely detained without charge by the United States military at Guantánamo Bay, Cuba.

-She is a proud member of the first graduating class of CUNY Law School and has taught in Fordham Law School’s Summer Ireland Program.
+She is a proud member of the first graduating class of City University of New York School of Law and has taught in Fordham Law School’s Summer Ireland Program.

 - The Practitioner’s View: Clients at Guantanamo; The Global Effects of Wrongful Detention, Torture, and Unchecked Executive Power Symposium, 10 New York City Law Review 405, 2007

 - Roadblocks to Effective Representation of Uncharged, Indefinitely Imprisoned Clients at Guantanamo Bay Military Base, 30 Fordham Int.
 L. J. 485, 2007

 - Conference Report: New York City’s Criminal Courts: Are We Achieving Justice?, 31 Fordham Urban Law Journal 1023, 2004

 - Charles H. Revson Fellowship, Columbia University, 1997 - 1998